mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * I selected "Prettier - Code formatter 1.2.2"
 * to format on save, add the following to user settings `"editor.formatOnSave": true`
-* it respects project-specific `.prettierrc` files
+* respects project-specific `.prettierrc` files
+* hover over "Prettier" in the lower-right corner to see the version it is using
+* will use version installed as dev dependency in package.json if present

 ## PrintCode extension